How does the WIC program define “nutritional risk?”

 Abnormal body measurements during growth and development periods are part of anthropometric nutritional risk.
 Usually, abnormally high or low body measurements fall under WIC qualifications.
 For mothers, children and infants to be considered healthy, they must fall into a specific weight category based on their height and age.
 Those with a nutritional risk, however, typically fall outside of healthy boundaries: They tend to be either underweight or overweight for their age.
 Women and children who are underweight can signal to health care provides that they are not obtaining an adequate amount of nutrients or do not have enough food.
 Overweight individuals may have poor eating habits or may be unable to afford healthier food options, which can be corrected with the proper diet and nutrients.
 Thus, these individuals are eligible for the WIC nutrition program.

 Infants, pregnant women and children who do not grow or develop at an appropriate or healthy pace are also considered an anthropometric risk.
-To learn more about what measurements might put you or a child at an anthropometric nutritional risk, review our in-depth guide.

 A hematological risk is any health issue associated with blood.
 In the WIC nutrition program, qualified applicants are those who have low hemoglobin or high lead levels.
 However, those with abnormal glucose levels, such as in those with diabetes, will be considered as well.
 Abnormal levels of hemoglobin may indicate anemia.
 For those at nutritional risk, anemia can indicate low iron levels, which can be remedied with an increased intake of iron.